bandlab/Guide/faq.md

 Please keep your browser and software updated to the latest version for the smoothest viewing experience!

+## How do I use Chew to build an audience?

+Don't worry, we've got you covered!
+You can find a quick walkthrough of the tricks we've used [here](http://chew.tv/guide/using_chew/building_your_audience_on_chew).

 ## Can I offer pay-per-view streams using Chew?

 Yes, but this is currently a private Alpha feature.
 Please [get in touch](http://chew.tv/guide/help_and_support) to find out more.